Mottram Bypass & Glossop Spur

 A57/A628 Trans-Pennine upgrade scheme

 The A57/A628 Trans-Pennine Upgrade Scheme would have profound adverse impacts on the Longdendale Valley and the western setting of the National Park.
-The proposals are for a dual carriageway bypass of Mottram and a link road to Glossop, with climbing lanes in the National Park east of Woodhead reservoir.
-In addition safety works would be undertaken along the route and dualling of the A61 in South Yorkshire would be completed.
+The proposals are for a dual carriageway bypass of Mottram and a link road to Glossop, with safety measures in the National Park.

 The next step will be public consultation in March 2017 on the options for routeing the improvements after which the preferred option announcement would be made in July 2017.
 The schemes are already guaranteed funding through the Road Investment Strategy.